leifsieben/leifsieben.github.io/README.md

 - A model of electron beam neutralization for gyrotron simulations, *Physics of Plasmas*, 2024.
 - A Dye‐Sensitized Sensor for Oxygen Detection under Visible Light, *Advanced Science*, 2024.
 - Electron Optics Simulation in the Overall Gyrotron Geometry, *Physics of Plasmas*, accepted.
-- A fluidic device for continuous on-line inductive sensing of proteolytic cleavages, *Lab on a Chip*, submitted.
+- A fluidic device for continuous on-line inductive sensing of proteolytic cleavages, *Lab on a Chip*, 2025.
+- A Chemical Language Model for Molecular Taste Prediction, *npj Science of Food*, 2025.

 In 2024, I have been a senior research fellow at the student-led security-studies think tank [EPIS](https://www.epis-thinktank.de/).
 I have contributed an article on the future of biological warfare [What will biological warfare look like in the 21st century?](https://www.epis-thinktank.de/magazine/4/1).